Our History 208 Years!

 2008: Tom Longboat 100th Anniversary run.
 New showcase for Maple Division.
 New office / annex attached to 101 year old Exhibit Hall.
 Stone gates refurbished.
 New stone flowerbed – gully.
 SEVEC students.

 2009: Ontario Trillium Foundation grant of $60,000 to upgrade Centre Stage.
-Honoured “Big Rory McLennan” – Glengarry sports hero.
+New this year was the Roderick “Big Rory” McLennan Trophy.
+This is awarded to the ‘top man’ in the Highland Games Competition at the Fair.
+The Mason Ch.I.P Program was launchced during fair weekend.
 South parking lot surveyed.
 Stone Gates – landscaped by Kirsty MacLeod & Williamstown Green Thumbs.
 Williamstown Fair Board awarded an “Excellence in Agriculture Award” by the Township of South Glengarry.

-2014: Launched new website; new logo “A Bicentennial Fair’ was introduced; completed upgrade of south parking lot with 200 loads of fill; major reforestation project with 70+trees planted; clean up of Peanut Line.
+2014: Launched new website; new logo “A Bicentennial Fair’ was introduced; major improvements to Website; major grounds work and tile drainage with 200 loads of fill and fencing in the South Parking Lot; major reforestation project with 70+trees planted; clean up of Peanut Line.

 2015: New features were the Extreme Cowboy Race and Farmers Olympics.
 The South Glengarry Volunteer Firemen acted as 1st Responders.
 Celebrated 150th Anniversary of the Canadian Flag and the 75th Anniversary of the Glengarry Holstein Club.